-(This form must be submitted with the application) s the duly authorized representative of the applicant.
-I certify that the proposed public charter THE SEED PUBLIC CHARTER SCHOOL OF WASHINGTON DE 1 Will seek, obtain, and maintain accreditation for the public charter school from at least one of the accrediting bodies listed in Part B of the District of Columbia School Reform Act.
-See \$2203(h).
-DC School Reform Act.
-2. Will, if the school's educational program includes preschool or prekindergarten, be licensed as a child development center by the District of Columbia government not later than the first date on which such program commences.
-See $\S 2203(h)(2)$, DC School Reform Act.
-3 Will not charge tuition, fees, or other mandatory payments for attendance at the public charter school or for participation in its programs, except to non-resident students or for field trips or similar activities.
-See $\S2204(c)(2)$, DC School Reform Act.
-Will provide the District of Columbia Public Schools Emergency Board of Trustees with student enrollment data needed to fulfill its responsibilities.
-See § 2204(c)(12).
-DC School Reform Act.
-5 Will establish an informal complaint resolution process not later than two months prior to the first date on which instruction commences.
-See §2204(c)(13), DC School Reform Act.
-6 Will be nonsectarian and will not be affiliated with a sectarian school or religious institution See §2204(c)(15), DC School Reform Act.
-7 Will hold non-profit status under terms stated in the District of Columbia Non-profit Corporation Act prior to receiving a charter See §2204(c)(16), DC School Reform Act.
-8 Will offer open enrollment to all students who are residents of the District of Columbia, and will use a random selection process when the school receives more applications from students of the District of Columbia than there are spaces available.
-See §2206(a), (b), (c), & (d), DC School Reform Act.
-9 Will give the District of Columbia Public Charter School Board and the District of Columbia Public Schools Emergency Board of Trustees access to and the right to examine all records or documents related to the award, as well as any documents and records, including audit findings, needed to determine the performance of the school under the terms of its charter S SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE PRESIDENT
+As the duly authorized representative of the applicant, I certify that the proposed public charter school:

+- THE SEED PUBLIC (HARTER SCHOOL OF WASHINGTON DE 1 Will seek, obtain, and maintain accreditation for the public charter school from at least one of the - Will seek, obtain, and maintain accreditation for the public charter school norm at roust one of the accrediting bodies listed in Part B of the District of Columbia School Reform Act.
+See §2203(h).
+DC School Reform Act. - 2.
+Will, if the school's educational program includes preschool or prekindergarten, be licensed as a child development center by the District of Columbia government not later than the first date on which such program commences.
+See §2203(h)(2), DC School Reform Act. - 3 Will not charge tuition, fees, or other mandatory payments for attendance at the public charter school or for participation in its programs, except to non-resident students or for field trips or similar activities.
+See $\S 2204(c)(2)$, DC School Reform Act. - 4 Will provide the District of Columbia Public Schools Emergency Board of Trustees with student enrollment data needed to fulfill its responsibilities.
+See §2204(c)(12), DC School Reform Act. - 5 Will establish an informal complaint resolution process not later than two months prior to the first date on which instruction commences.
+See §2204(c)(13), DC School Reform Act. - 6 Will be nonsectarian and will not be affiliated with a sectarian school or religious institution See §2204(c)(15), DC School Reform Act. - 7 Will hold non-profit status under terms stated in the District of Columbia Non-profit Corporation Act prior to receiving a charter.
+See $\S 2204(c)(16)$, DC School Reform Act. - 8 Will offer open enrollment to all students who are residents of the District of Columbia, and will use a random selection process when the school receives more applications from students of the District of Columbia than there are spaces available.
+See §2206(a), (b), (c), & (d), DC School Reform Act. - 9 Will give the District of Columbia Public Charter School Board and the District of Columbia Public Schools Emergency Board of Trustees access to and the right to examine all records or documents related to the award, as well as any documents and records, including audit findings, needed to determine the performance of the school under the terms of its charter